top of page

 PhD Student

 I am from China.
 I got my master's degree in Drug Discovery and Development (UCL).
-My research interest lies in the interface of immunology and drug discovery.
-In my PhD studies, I will engineer ferritin nanocages to develop new immunotherapies.
+My research interest lies in the interface of nanotechnology and therapeutic developments.
+In my PhD studies, I work on developing a new nanotechnology platform and its use to make nanobots to make new antiviral preventives.
 Cycling and listening to music are my hobbies.

 Thao Nghi Hoang